orionrobots/orionrobots.github.io/_posts/2023/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 0.515096, 0.333402, 0.378693]'
 ```

-I've abridged the output.
-But it is around 2Kb.
+I've abridged the output as it is around 2Kb.
-It converts the ndarray to a standard python list, then dumps it.
+It converts the `ndarray` to a standard python list, then dumps it.

-Let's try with tobytes.
+Let's try with `tobytes`.

 ```python
 >>> len(json.dumps(